pbrito/bhautemplate/artigo.md

 ![](resources/public/images/viewHTML.png)

-Generaly HTML gets mixed with "business logic" in most frameworks
+Generaly HTML gets mixed with "business logic" in most frameworks in some way.
+    If we transform rendering into a system, then all it does is goes through all the entitys and renders the current state.

                  Selector                    action
     (click-chan "#example1 a.new-todo"        :new-todo)